 Mental health support resources

-Are you experiencing trouble at work, stress, mental or physical health issues, or something else?
-There are different resources available at the Donders, on campus, and elsewhere that you could reach out to.
+Here you find an overview of the different resources available at the Donders, on campus, and elsewhere that you could reach out to.

 Local resources (Donders Institute)